Background pattern

 Other medicines and Vimpat

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medicine.
+Tell your doctor or pharmacist if you are taking, have recently taken or might take any other medicines.

-• Medicines to treat heart problems.
+• medicines for heart problems.

-• Medicines that may increase the "PR interval" in a heart test (ECG or electrocardiogram) such as epilepsy or pain medicines called carbamazepine, lamotrigine, or pregabalin.
+• medicines that may increase the “PR interval” in a heart test (ECG or electrocardiogram) such as epilepsy or pain medicines called carbamazepine, lamotrigine or pregabalin.

-• Medicines for fungal infections such as fluconazole, itraconazole, or ketoconazole.
+• medicines for fungal infections such as fluconazole, itraconazole or ketoconazole.

-• Medicines for HIV such as ritonavir.
+• medicines for HIV such as ritonavir.

-• Medicines for bacterial infections such as clarithromycin or rifampicin.
+• medicines for bacterial infections such as clarithromycin or rifampicin.

-Vimpat and alcohol
+Taking Vimpat with alcohol

 As a precaution, do not take Vimpat with alcohol.

-Pregnancy and breastfeeding
+Pregnancy and breast-feeding

-If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medicine.
+If you are pregnant or breast-feeding, think you may be pregnant or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.

-Driving and operating machinery
+Driving and using machines

-3. How to Take Vimpat
+3. How to take Vimpat

-Vimpat Dosage
+Taking Vimpat

 • Take Vimpat twice a day, with an interval of approximately 12 hours.